-At Kittelson, we seek the alignment of values and interests first, but we understand that it is equally important to provide fair and reasonable compensation.
-Our total compensation package directly reflects our firm values and goals—to set our people up for future financial independence; to offer benefits allowing for the greatest flexibility for different wants and needs; to offer salaries commensurate with the top half of the market (pre-bonus); to provide equal opportunity to share in year-end profits based on individual performance; and to provide flexible paid time off that staff are not forced to “use or lose.”
+At Kittelson, we seek the alignment of values and interests first, but we understand the equal importance of fair and reasonable compensation.
+Our compensation packages directly reflect our firm values and goals: to set our people up for future financial independence; to offer benefits allowing for the greatest flexibility for different wants and needs; to offer salaries commensurate with the top half of the market (pre-bonus); to provide equal opportunity to share in year-end profits based on individual performance; and to provide flexible paid time off that staff are not forced to “use or lose.”

 We encourage you to think about benefits and compensation in a holistic way, to be sure that what is offered matches the values and goals that are important to you.